furkankose/reqque/CONTRIBUTING.md

 ## Use a Consistent Coding Style

 - You need to follow [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript)
-- You can try running `npm run lint` for style unification
+- You can try running `yarn lint` for style unification

 ## License